majkinetor/au/README.md

 You can update all packages and optionally push them to the Chocolatey repository with a single command.
 Function `Update-AUPackages` (alias `updateall`) will iterate over `update.ps1` scripts and execute each in a separate thread.
 If it detects that a package is updated it will optionally try to push it to the Chocolatey repository and may also run configured plugins.

-For the push to work, specify your Choocolatey API key in the file `api_key` in the script's directory (or its parent directory) or set the environment variable `$Env:api_key`.
-If none provided cached nuget key will be used.
+For the push to work, specify your Chocolatey API key in the file `api_key` in the script's directory (or its parent directory) or set the environment variable `$Env:api_key`.
+If none provided cached NuGet key will be used.

 The function will search for packages in the current directory.
 To override that, use global variable `$au_Root`: